lassebomh/rcon-macros/README.md

 1. Clone the repo.
 1. Install the dependencies with `pip install -r requirements.txt` or `pip install PyQt6 python-a2s python-valve`
 1. If you're on Ubuntu you might need to run `sudo apt install libxcb-cursor0`
-1. Run the application by either double-clicking on the `macro-rcon.pyw` or from the terminal with `python macro-rcon.pyw`
+1. Run the application by either double-clicking on the `app.pyw` or from the terminal with `python app.pyw`
 2. Configure your server connection settings (hostname, port, and password) when prompted and you're good to go!.

 ## Contributing